adr1enbe4udou1n/blog/content/posts/13-a-beautiful-gitops-day-3/index.md

 ### Ingress

-Now we only have to expose Longhorn UI to the world.
+Now we only have to expose Longhorn UI.
 We'll use `IngressRoute` provided by Traefik.

 {{< highlight host="demo-kube-k3s" file="longhorn.tf" >}}